pdf-raku/PDF-Grammar-raku/README.md

 - The operands that make up content streams.
 These are used to markup text, forms, images and graphical elements.

-PDF::Grammar is under construction as an experimental/example Perl 6 grammar for parsing and validation of real-world PDF examples.
-It currently implements four grammars:
+PDF::Grammar is an experimental set of Perl 6 grammars for parsing and validation of real-world PDF examples.
+There are four grammars:

 `PDF::Grammar::Content` - describes the text and graphics operators that are used to produce page layout.